Office of the Chief Information Officer

 The Government Chief Information Officer (GCIO) is a senior executive who creates IT strategies and policies and leads the OCIO.
-Bette-Jo Hughes is the GCIO for the province of British Columbia.
+CJ Ritchie is the GCIO for the province of British Columbia.

 The GCIO has a leadership role in re-engineering government’s business processes and the underpinning IT infrastructures to increase the productive, efficient and valuable use of information.

 - Ensures the security of government’s information is maintained and protected

 - Helps government accomplish its goals by using information technology to improve operations and services or to lower costs

 - Provides the enabling strategies, policies and standards, and technology services to support the business transformation of government